 If you don't get enough vitamin D on a regular basis, you could experience vitamin D deficiency.
 The symptoms of vitamin D deficiency are subtle.
 While some people may experience muscle weakness, fatigue, bone aches, or just general feelings of malaise, the vast majority of people likely won't be able to gauge their vitamin D levels without a blood test – especially in the early days of a deficiency.
 Many symptoms, like high blood pressure, increased risk of infections, and bladder issues, are chalked up to other health problems.

 Most people won't have any symptoms of vitamin D deficiency.

-Chronic vitamin D deficiency will affect nearly ever aspect of your well-being.
+Chronic vitamin D deficiency will affect nearly every aspect of your well-being.
 Some of the more serious diseases linked to consistently low vitamin D levels include cardiovascular disease, osteoporosis, autoimmune disorders, diabetes, and a host of neurological conditions.
 New research also shows that adequate vitamin D levels are crucial to a healthy pregnancy and it helps the developing baby avoid health issues later on in life, too.